 We found that security lapses mean more than just a risk of a data breach.
 More than half of the survey participants said security breaches had degraded their service’s user experience –– more than 3x the number that reported a content or data breach.
 A third of respondents also suffered a service outage.

-Taking action to reduce the impact of these attacks on your streaming infrastructure not only can prevent the financial loss due to a data breach, but it could also prevent degradations and outages that, if managed correctly, could contribute to viewer growth and meeting your retention targets.
+Taking action to reduce the impact of these attacks on your streaming infrastructure not only can prevent financial loss due to a data breach, but it could also prevent degradations and outages that, if managed correctly, could contribute to viewer growth and meeting your retention targets.

-Coming on the back of a remarkable year of growth for streaming services, you’ve likely invested considerable time and resources into releasing new features, expanding to new platforms and improving performance.
+Coming on the back of a remarkable year of growth for streaming services, you’ve likely invested considerable time and resources into releasing new features, expanding to new platforms, and improving performance.
 But this rapid growth may also mean more code, application components, and risk to manage.
-It may be why more than two-thirds of survey respondents said their streaming infrastructure was not prepared for application security threats.
+It may be why more than two-thirds of survey respondents said their streaming infrastructure was unprepared for application security threats.
 Given the rapid changes over the past 12 months, it may be time to ask, “How well prepared is your streaming service to withstand a security incident?”

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.